Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 ### Step 1: Get an API key

-To identify yourself against our API, you'll need to sign up through [Developer Console](https://developer.temasys.com.sg) and get an API key.
-DDuring our current beta phase, the usage of our platform is free, however once we are out of beta there is a tiny per-minute fee for the time that your users are connected to our infrastructure.
+To identify yourself against our API, you'll need to sign up through our [Developer Console](https://developer.temasys.com.sg) and get an API key.
+During our current beta phase, the usage of our platform is free, however once we are out of beta there is a tiny per-minute fee for the time that your users are connected to our infrastructure.
 In any case, newly created primary API keys come with a substantial allotment of free use to allow you to build, experiment, and test without up-front costs.

 ### Step 2: Include SkywayJS into your website

 Here you have the choice to use our "Complete" version with all dependencies or, if you want to do dependency management yourself with [Bower](http://bower.io/), [RequireJS](http://requirejs.org/) or other client-side package managers, the "Library" version.
 [Here is an overview of these files](https://temasys.atlassian.net/wiki/display/TPD/Introducing+SkywayJS#IntroducingSkywayJS-Versionsupportandreleases).

-In our simple example above, we just include the complete version in a script tag in the header.
+In our simple codepen example above, we just include the complete version in a script tag in the header.

 ### Step 3: Instantiate Skyway and subscribe events

-In the codepen example above you see the basic events you'll need if you want to create a simple audio/video conference.
+In the codepen example you see the basic events you'll need if you want to create a simple audio/video conference.

 - **peerJoined:** informs you that another peer has joined the room and shares their peerID with you.
 In the example we create a new video element for this peer and use the peerId to identify this element in the DOM of our website.
 - **peerLeft:** informs you that a peer has left the room.
 In our example, we look in the DOM for the video element with the events peerId and remove it.